markwryan/modernizing-legacy-systems/PITCHME.md

 too much of a good thing

 Note:
 Talk about how tempting it was to use the packages more than just in the single app.
 We started using them for more projects because they were readily available.
 Problem was that the documentation and knowledge around the process to update and manage the packages didn't yet exist.
+Prioritize getting libraries updated in the monolith.

 +++